themikimano/miki-privacy-policy/README.md

 If this policy ever changes, the updated version will be posted to this page with a new date.

 **Contact:**
-For questions, open an issue on the [https://github.com/themikimano/miki-privacy-policy/issues](GitHub repository).
+For questions, open an issue on the [GitHub repository](https://github.com/themikimano/miki-privacy-policy/issues).